ʻAlalā once lived across Hawaiʻi Island. Now, due to a variety of threats in the wild, these birds are mainly found in captive breeding programs.

-Timeline of the decline of the ʻalalā population in the wild:
+Timeline of the decline of the ʻAlalā population in the wild:

-1890s — found throughout its historic range
+1890s – Found throughout its historic range

-1900s – declines already observed
+1900s – Declines already observed

-1950s – only small areas of historical range
+1950s – Only small areas of historical range

-1976 – only 76 birds, 3,000 – 6,000 ft. el., 4 areas: Hualālai, Hōnaunau, Honomalino, Kaʻū Forest Reserve
+1976 – Only 76 birds, 3,000 – 6,000 ft. el., 4 areas: Hualālai, Hōnaunau, Honomalino, Kaʻū Forest Reserve

 1991/1992 – 1 at Hualālai, 12 at Hōnaunau/McCandless Ranch

-2002 – A single pair of ʻalalā was last observed in 2002 in South Kona.
+2002 – A single pair of ʻAlalā was last observed in 2002 in South Kona.

 ʻAlalā played an important role in the forests where it lived.
 It was an important seed disperser for many native plants.
 It ate the fruits of these plants, flew to another location, and left behind the seeds that had passed through its digestive tract.
-Without the ʻalalā, these native plants can have a harder time spreading and reproducing.
+Without the ʻAlalā, these native plants can have a harder time spreading and reproducing.

-Due to a sharp drop in their population, a handful of ‘alalā were brought into captivity in the 1970s.
-Today, the ‘alalā is extinct in the wild, but biologists breed ʻalalā in captivity.
+Due to a sharp drop in their population, a handful of ‘Alalā were brought into captivity in the 1970s.
+These birds helped form the beginning of the captive breeding program.

-As of 2016, there were over 100 birds in two breeding facilities managed by the Hawaii Endangered Bird Conservation Program (San Diego Zoo Global).
+As of 2017, there were over 125 birds in two breeding facilities managed by the Hawaii Endangered Bird Conservation Program (San Diego Zoo Global).